gauravz7/localpipecat/README.md

 ## Overview

 This project implements a real-time, voice-controlled chatbot using the [Pipecat](https://github.com/pipecat-ai/pipecat-python) framework.
-It connects to Google's Gemini Multimodal Live LLM service via Vertex AI, allowing users to interact with the Gemini model through voice using a simple web-based client.
+It uses a pipeline approach with Speech-to-Text (STT) to convert user audio to text, Google's Gemini LLM (via Vertex AI) for processing the text and generating a response, and Text-to-Speech (TTS) to convert the LLM's text response back to audio for the user.
+This interaction occurs through a simple web-based client.

 ## Features

 *   Real-time, bidirectional audio streaming.
+*   Pipeline architecture: STT -> Gemini LLM -> TTS.
-*   Integration with Google Vertex AI Gemini Live API.
+*   Integration with Google Vertex AI for the Gemini LLM.
 *   WebSocket communication between backend and frontend.
 *   Voice Activity Detection (VAD).
 *   Basic function calling support (e.g., ending the call).